JohnCoene/pushbar/README.md

 ## How to use

 1. Include `pushbar_deps` anywhere in your ui.
-2. Include `setup_pushbar` at the top of your server function.
+2. Include `setup_pushbar` at the top of your server function, it'll also let you determine whether to use `blur` and `overlay` when pushbars are opened.
-3. Use `pushbar` to include content in pushbars.
+3. Use `pushbar` in your ui to include content in pushbars.
-4. Use `pushbar_open` and `pushbar_close` to programatically open and close the pushbars.
+4. Use `pushbar_open` and `pushbar_close` to programatically (server-side) open and close the pushbars.

 Also includes an event (see example) to capture whether a pushbar is opened (`input$pushbarID_pushbar_opened`).